-The “shirah”, like his immigration and that of many others from Central Asia may have given expression to the feeling that the days of messianic ingathering has come.
+The “Shirah”, like his immigration and that of many others from Central Asia may have given expression to the feeling that the days of messianic ingathering has come.
 It was a traditional means of expression for a modern departure from traditional passive expectations for messianic redemption.
-The Shirah is a new poetic voice of a crypo-Jewish community whose old-new craving for redemption, was published in a new-old environment they have carved out for themselves.
+The “Shirah” is the new poetic voice of a crypo-Jewish community whose old-new craving for redemption were expressed in a new-old environment they have carved out for themselves.

+Notes